H\"older coverings of sets of small dimension: Lipschitz coverings and spherical projections

-It follows directly from Theorem \ref{thm:holder} that $\dimh E \leq (k-1)(d-k)+ 2t$.
-It remains to show that whenever there is a cover by a graph, the corresponding function is actually Lipschitz.
-We do this by showing that $E$ is compact.
+We are going to show that $E$ is compact.
 Then any $V\in G(d,k)\setminus E$ has an $\eps$-neighborhood of $k$-planes not in $E$, and the existence of the Lipschitz inverse again follows from the proof of \cite[Lemma 15.13]{Mattila1995}.

 We show first that $\dir(A)$ is compact.
 By compactness of $S^{d-1}$ it suffices to show that $\dir(A)$ is closed.
 Let $(e_i)_{i\in\N}\subset \dir(A)$, with $e_i\to e\in S^{d-1}$.
 For each $e_i$ we find $x_i$ and $y_i$ in $A$ determining the direction $e_i$.
 If $|x_i-y_i|\ge 1$ for infinitely many $i$, then by compactness there exist $x,y\in A$ determining the direction $e$.
 We can then assume that $|x_i-y_i|<1$ for all $i$.
-Consider the expanding homotheties $h_i(z)=(z-x_i)/|x_i-y_i|$ and note that $f_i(y_i)=e_i$ and $f_i(x_i)=0$.
+Consider the expanding homotheties $h_i(z)=(z-x_i)/|x_i-y_i|$ and note that $h_i(y_i)=e_i$ and $h_i(x_i)=0$.
 Thus $\{0,e_i\}$ is a miniset of $A$, and further, $\{0,e\}$ is a microset of $A$, by the convergence $e_i\to e$.
 Since every microset is also a miniset by assumption, there is a homothety $h$ such that $\{0,e\}\subset h(A)$, thus $e\in \dir(A)$.